-The famous Zillertal Alps, a subgroup of the European Central Alps, stretch from the Krimmler Achental valley in Austria to the Valle di Fundres in South Tyrol.
+The famous Zillertal Alps with its eponymous high-altitude nature park stretch from the Krimmler Achental valley in Austria via the Brennero Pass to the Valle di Fundres valley in South Tyrol.

-The Zillertal Alps are situated at the border of Austria and Italy.
-Most of this mountain range is part of Tyrolean territory, whereas one mountain peak is part of Salzburg.
-The highest mountains are the Gran Pilastro (3,510 m asl), the Grande Mèsule (3,478 m asl) and the Hochfernerspitze (3,463 m asl).
-In North Tyrol, the Zillertal Alps form the homonymous nature park.
+The Zillertal Alps, a subgroup of the European Central Alps, are called Zillertaler Alpen in German and Alpi della Zillertal in Italian.
+They are situated at the border of Austria and Italy, mostly on Tyrolean territory, whereas one mountain peak is part of Salzburg.
+The highest mountains are Mt.
+Gran Pilastro (3,510 m a.s.l.), Mt.
+Gran Mèsule (Big Mèsule, 3,478 m a.s.l.) and Mt.
+Hochfernerspitze (3,463 m a.s.l.).
+In North Tyrol, the Zillertal Alps are protected in the Zillertal Alps Nature Park.

-Highest peak: Gran Pilastro (3,510 m asl), first ascent on July 24, 1865, by Paul Grohmann, Georg Samer and Peter Fuchs
+Highest peak: Mt.
+Gran Pilastro (3,510 m a.s.l.), first ascent on July 24, 1865, by Paul Grohmann, Georg Samer and Peter Fuchs

 Area: South Tyrol (Italy), North Tyrol and Salzburg (both in Austria)